benoit-cty/decentralized_AI/whitepaper/whitepaper.md

+# Synergy between OpenMined and iExec
-# Decentralized AI Whitepaper
+## Decentralized AI Whitepaper for Siraj's Decentralized Apps

-## Intro
+## Authors
+Benoit C, Matthew McAteer, Alexandre Moreau, Jeddi Mees, Anita, Benas Z, & Taleb Marwen

-WARNING : this a student project and has to be taken as his, without any warranty of any kind.
-Use at you own risk.

-This is our final project for [TheSchool.AI](https://www.theschool.ai), a decentralized application course by Siraj Raval.

-This Whitepaper is inspired by the one from iExec.
-We talk a lot of iExec because it is the core technology we use for our project.
-But we have no link or affiliation of any kind with iExec.
+WARNING : *this a student project and has to be taken as his, without any warranty of any kind.
+Use at you own risk.* This is our final project for [TheSchool.AI](https://www.theschool.ai), a decentralized application course by Siraj Raval.
+This Whitepaper is inspired by the one from iExec and the OpenMined project.
+We talk a lot of iExec & OpenMined because it is the core technology we use for our project, but we have no link or affiliation of any kind with iExec.

+## Introduction

+Artificial intelligence (AI) is an umbrella term for systems that can .
+In more recent years this has come to include the definitions of Machine Learning and by extension Deep Learning, techniques in computer science that allow programs to make inferences and predictions based on examples of input data.
+AI has been a boon to organizations with large silos of data at their disposal, but it has also raised some concerns.
+Some of these include but are not limited to user privacy, ownership of data, negative externalities of AI models optimizing for a narrowly-defined cost function, and latency and vulnerability of such centralized services.
+We propose a dual, general purpose paradigm for using decentralized artificial intelligence, that combines the best of two projects in the field: iExec and OpenMined.

 ## BLUEPRINT FOR DECENTRALIZED ARTIFICIAL INTELLIGENCE